1. Peace Education

 Glencree ran two pilot workshops in conjunction with Youthlink, Northern Ireland, with Dublin-based St. Colmcille Community School.
 The workshops focus on the future and explored the theme of ‘the common good’ providing students with the opportunity to imagine the kind of future they would like to inhabit and to prompt them to examine their own role in bringing it about.
 The project also focused on engaging teachers in the process.

-The North-South Schools Civic Action Programme aims to promote greater engagement amongst a generation of young people across the island of Ireland who often feel alienated from current political structures.
+This joint initiative by Glencree and Politics In Action aims to promote greater engagement amongst a generation of young people across the island of Ireland who often feel alienated from current political structures.

 “Our Identity” Dialogue Event